jsh58/Genrich/README.md

   -e  <arg>        Comma-separated list of chromosomes to ignore
 ```
 * All alignments to the given list of chromosomes (reference sequences) will be ignored.
 The alignments' lengths will not factor into the [total sequence information calculation](#pileup), nor to the average fragment length calculation (`-x`), and the alignments will not be printed to the `-b` file.
-* For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes **will** be considered for comparison purposes.
+* For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes *will* be considered for comparison purposes.
 * The lengths of the `-e` chromosomes will be subtracted from the [total genome length](#genomelen) calculated by the program.
 <br><br>

 ```
   -E  <file>       Input BED file(s) of genomic regions to ignore
 ```
 * All alignments, or portions of alignments, that lie within the given genomic regions will be ignored.
-The alignments' lengths (within an ignored region) will not factor into the [total sequence information calculation](#pileup), but the full fragment length *will* be counted for the average fragment length calculation (`-x`), and the full fragment *will* be listed in the `-b` file.
+The alignments' lengths (within an ignored region) will not factor into the [total sequence information calculation](#pileup), but the full fragment lengths *will* be counted for the average fragment length calculation (`-x`), and the full fragments *will* be listed in the `-b` file.
 * The regions will affect peak calls, such that no peak may extend into or around an excluded region.
 * In the output log files (`-f`, `-k`), excluded regions will have treatment/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
 * Multiple BED files can be specified, comma-separated (or space-separated, in quotes).
 * The regions' lengths will be subtracted from the [total genome length](#genomelen) calculated by the program.
+* Genomic regions to which reads typically do not align uniquely can be specified, but one should consider taking advantage of Genrich's ability to [analyze multimapping reads](#multimap).
 * The accessory script [`findNs.py`](https://github.com/jsh58/Genrich/blob/master/findNs.py) will produce a BED file of 'N' homopolymers in a fasta file (e.g. a reference genome).
 Its output should be given to Genrich via `-E`.
 <br><br>

 ```
   -m  <int>        Minimum MAPQ to keep an alignment (def.
 0)
 ```
-* All alignments with `MAPQ` less than the given value will be ignored.
+* All alignments with `MAPQ` less than the given value will be eliminated.
 This is equivalent to filtering with `samtools view -q <int>`.
-* This option should not be used if the SAM/BAM lists multiple alignments for some reads/fragments (e.g. alignments produced via `bowtie2 -k20`, listing up to 20 alignments for each read).
+* This option should not be used if the SAM/BAM lists [multiple alignments](#multimap) for some reads/fragments.
 Instead, filtering should be accomplished via `-s <float>`, below.
 <br><br>

+<a name="sparam"></a>
 ```
   -s  <float>      Keep sec alns with AS >= bestAS - <float> (def.
 0)
 ```
-* Genrich analyzes all secondary alignments, but, by default, it keeps only the alignments whose scores (`AS`) are equal to the best score for the read/fragment.
+* Genrich analyzes all secondary alignments, but, by default, it keeps only the alignments whose scores are equal to the best score for the read/fragment.
 Setting a value such as `-s 20` will cause Genrich also to keep secondary alignments whose scores are within 20 of the best.
 * The SAM/BAM should have alignment scores under the extra field `AS`.
 If not, all alignments will be considered equivalent.
 * Each of the `N` alignments for a read/fragment is counted as `1/N` for the pileup.
-* To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
+* As described [above](#multimap), a maximum of 10 alignments per read is analyzed.
 Reads with more than 10 alignments will be subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
 * The alignment score for a fragment (pair of reads) is equal to the sum of the reads' individual scores.
 * Properly paired alignments take precedence over singleton alignments, regardless of the alignment scores.
-* The short read aligner [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) produces secondary alignments in either [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
-* The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not produce secondary alignments.
 <br><br>

 ### Unpaired alignments <a name="unpaired"></a>